hyperledger/aries-rfcs/README.md

     design, or are disingenuous about the drawbacks or alternatives tend to be poorly received.
 You can add supporting artifacts, such as diagrams and sample data, in the RFC's folder.
   - Assign a number to your RFC.
-Get the number by loading [this web page]( https://dhh1128.github.io/next-aries-rfc-num/) (or, if you want to do it the hard way, by figuring out what the next PR number will be).
+Get the number by loading <a target="rfcnum" href="https://dhh1128.github.io/next-aries-rfc-num/">this web page</a> (or, if you want to do it the hard way, by figuring out what the next PR number will be).
 Rename your folder from <your folder name>
     to <your 4-digit number>-<your folder name>.
 At the top of your README.md, modify the title so it is in the form: <your 4-digit number>: Friendly Version of Your Title.
 Commit